bazelbuild/bazel-blog/_posts/2019-02-11-configurable-builds-part-1.md

 support libraries you need.

-Not only are `--cpu` and `-crosstool_top` insufficiently expressive, but they might actively sabotoge you.
+Not only are `--cpu` and `-crosstool_top` insufficiently expressive, but they might actively sabotage you.
 Consider the following use of [select](https://docs.bazel.build/versions/master/configurable-attributes.html):

 ```python